nilearn/nilearn/doc/manipulating_images/input_output.rst

 Nilearn can operate on either file names or `NiftiImage objects
 <http://nipy.org/nibabel/nibabel_images.html>`_.
 The later represent the
 data loaded in memory.
-In the example above, the function :func:`smooth_img` returns a NiftiImage object, which can then be readily passed to other nilearn functions.
+In the example above, the function :func:`smooth_img` returns a Nifti1Image object, which can then be readily passed to other nilearn functions.

 In nilearn, we often use the term *"niimg"* as abbreviation that denotes